jag28731/MechaCar-Statistical-Analysis/README.md

 ## Linear Regression to Predict MPG Summary
 - Which variables/coefficients provided a non-random amount of variance to the mpg values in the dataset?
+  - Vehicle_weight, spoiler_angle, and AWD provide a non-random amount of variance to the mpg values in the dataset.

 - Is the slope of the linear model considered to be zero?
 Why or why not?
+  - The p-value is 5.35e-11, therefore the slope is not equal to zero.

 - Does this linear model predict mpg of MechaCar prototypes effectively?
 Why or why not?
+  - The R-squared value is 0.7149, therefore approximately 71-72% of the predicitions will be correct using this linear model.

 ![1](https://github.com/jag28731/MechaCar-Statistical-Analysis/blob/main/Resources/Linear%20Regression.PNG)

 ## Summary Statistics on Suspension Coils Summary
 - The design specifications for the MechaCar suspension coils dictate that the variance of the suspension coils must not exceed 100 pounds per square inch.
-Does the current manufacturing data meet this design specification for all manufacturing lots in total and each lot individually?
-Why or why not?
+The top chart indicates the mean, median, variance, and standard deviation totals.
+Lot 1 and 2 are similar to the total numbers however lot 3 exceeds in variance and standard deviation.
 ![2](https://github.com/jag28731/MechaCar-Statistical-Analysis/blob/main/Resources/Total%20Summary.PNG)
 ![3](https://github.com/jag28731/MechaCar-Statistical-Analysis/blob/main/Resources/Lot%20Summary.PNG)

 ## T-Tests on Suspension Coils Summary
+- The p-value total result was 0.06028, which is above the average level of 0.05.
+All testing will not have the exact same value.

 ## Study Design: MechaCar vs Competition
 - What metric or metrics are you going to test?
+  - The metrics to be tested will have to be numerical and have a pool of samples as not all values will be the same.

 - What is the null hypothesis or alternative hypothesis?
+  - MechaCar prototypes' costs are accurate because of all the enhanced features.
+  - MechaCar prototypes' costs are inaccurate because of all the enhanced features.

 - What statistical test would you use to test the hypothesis?
 And why?
+  - I would use the T-Test

 - What data is needed to run the statistical test?
+  - All types of data are required, the more data, the more precise the tests can be to be compared to competitors.